Green Infrastructure Plan for Nashville

-Like many American cities, fast-growing Nashville needs green strategy.
+But, like many fast-growing American cities, Nashville needed a green strategy.
+The area saw its population jump by 10 percent in just a decade, while only 3 percent of Davidson County was devoted to parkland.
 Obesity-related conditions cost area residents an estimated $255 million annually.
-There are too few places for people to easily access the outdoors, with only about 3% of Davidson County in metro parkland today, even as the area population grew by 10 percent over the last decade.
-And a devastating 2010 flood—killing 10 and costing roughly $2 billion—has underscored the need to better protect floodplains and buffer waterways that feed the mighty Cumberland River.
+There were too few places for people to easily access the outdoors.
+And a devastating 2010 flood—killing 10 and costing roughly $2 billion—underscored the need to better protect floodplains and buffer waterways that feed the mighty Cumberland River.

 To create the plan, we led a team that included ACP Visioning+Planning, Hawkins Partners, Inc. and Clarion Associates.
-Together, we inventoried and evaluated the region’s natural areas, incorporating public input and technical analysis to develop an implementable vision.
-The new open space plan helps decision makers by providing a clear vision to reach shared goals, including:
+Together, we inventoried and evaluated the region’s natural areas and engaged the public to develop a vision that includes:

 - Improving the Cumberland River system, source of the county’s drinking water;